 The big game becomes the catalyst for an act of violence that leaves a teenage girl traumatized.
 The result is a town in turmoil.

-Beartown presents both the communal hope inspired by a winter sporting event and what can tear them apart.
-You will be completely immersed in the world of Beartown and its many community members.
-This is truly a modern “must-read” book about Winter, as well as one of the best books for men to read.
+Beartown presents the communal hope inspired by a winter sporting event and what can tear them apart.
+Trust me when I say that you will be completely immersed in the cold, dark world of Beartown and its many community members.
+It’s, quote simply, one of the best books I’ve ever read.

 Ethan Frome by Edith Wharton